 Hey friends!
-And if you’re here today because of the Creative Christmas Challenge hosted by Remodelaholic, welcome.
+And if you’re here today because of the Creative Christmas Challenge hosted by Remodelaholic, welcome!
 I’m Sarah.
-In this tutorial, I’m sharing how I created a new ornament set for my Christmas tree using my angle grinder!
+In this tutorial, I’m sharing how I created new wooden Christmas tree ornaments using my angle grinder!

 Over the last year, I’ve really learned to love the versatility of this amazing tool.
 I especially like it for wood carving, like I did when I made some wall art earlier this year.
-For Christmas, I am taking roughly the same skill set and applying it to ornaments.
+Now, I am taking roughly the same skill set and applying it to crafting a set of DIY Christmas ornaments.

 DIY Rustic Carved Wood Ornaments